• Home

 DIY tie-dye cloth napkins in indigo, turquoise blue, and purple

 Transform plain white cotton cloth napkins into cheerful DIY Tie-Dye Dinner Napkins.
-It’s so simple to do, tons of fun, and takes just a couple of craft supplies to make a whole bunch.
+This tie dye idea is so simple to do, tons of fun, and takes just a couple of craft supplies to make a whole bunch.

 Tie-dying is one of those magical crafts where you can be a total beginner and nail it.
 The key is to really embrace the lack of control.
 Sometimes tie-dying will work out how you expect, but more often the final result is a happy surprise.
 I think that this dinner napkin set looks like geodes.
 Did we plan it?
 Nope, and I absolutely love it.